rikka0w0/fast3864op-hacks/README.md

 ## TODOs
 1. VLAN tagging on the external switch.
 By looking at similar platforms, it is very likely that the external switch is controlled by the SOC via HSSPI or LSSPI.
 Howerver, there is still a chance that the external switch was left uncontrolled and the VLAN tagging won't be possible.
 It is believed to be a device tree and boardinfo problem.
 It is still not clear about the connection between the SOC and the external switch (53125?).
 We are trying to probe both SPI interfaces for possible attached devices.
 The connection between the SOC and the external switch is surprisingly similar to [Sercomm H500S](https://github.com/openwrt/openwrt/blob/ec6293febc244d187e71a6e54f44920be679cde4/target/linux/bcm63xx/dts/bcm63167-sercomm-h500-s.dtsi) and [Huawei HG635](https://openwrt.org/toh/huawei/hg635). [bcm63169-comtrend-vg-8050](https://github.com/openwrt/openwrt/blob/ec6293febc244d187e71a6e54f44920be679cde4/target/linux/bcm63xx/dts/bcm63169-comtrend-vg-8050.dts), [bcm6369-comtrend-wap-5813n](https://github.com/openwrt/openwrt/blob/ec6293febc244d187e71a6e54f44920be679cde4/target/linux/bcm63xx/dts/bcm6369-comtrend-wap-5813n.dts) and [bcm6362-huawei-hg253s-v2](https://github.com/openwrt/openwrt/blob/ec6293febc244d187e71a6e54f44920be679cde4/target/linux/bcm63xx/dts/bcm6362-huawei-hg253s-v2.dts) may provide some hints.
 An [image](https://openwrt.org/_detail/media/huawei/hg253sv2-front.jpg?id=toh%3Ahuawei%3Ahg253s_v2) of Huawei HG253s-V2.
 The switch cannot be connected on HSSPI.CS6 and HSSPI.CS7, as GPIO8 and GPIO9 are occupied by LEDs.
-2. LEDs are not defined in the device tree, some LED-GPIO relationship remains unknown.
+2. WAN LEDs are not properly controlled.
 3. `lspci` shows no device attached.
 4. WiFi does not work at the moment.
 5. ADSL/VDSL does not work.